swcarpentry/DEPRECATED-bc/shell/Readme.md

- The Shell
+# The Shell

 **Material by Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani**

-# What is the shell how do I access the shell?
+# What is the shell?
+How do I access the shell?

 The *shell* is a program that presents a command line interface which allows you to control your computer using commands entered